sandeshwar/orby/README.md

-🌐 Orby – Your AI That Gets Things Done
+🌐 Orby - Your AI That Gets Things Done

-Orby isn’t just another chatbot—it’s your personal AI operator.
+Orby isn’t just another chatbot it’s your personal AI operator.
 Powered by cutting-edge LLMs, Orby can listen, understand, and act on your requests.
 From running commands and managing files to automating tasks and integrating with your tools, Orby works like a true digital co-pilot.

 ✨ What Orby Can Do